LTL PALLET DIRECT

 How LTL Loads Traditionally Work

-LTL shipping aims to make transportation more economical for orders that are too large to be sent by small package (USPS), but not big enough to fill a full truck.
+Traditional LTL shipping aims to make transportation more economical for orders that are too large to be sent by small package (USPS), but not big enough to fill a full truck.
 The average pallet order at a shipper is around 12 pallets

 This happens regardless of whether an order is being delivered locally or nationally.
 As a result, LTL orders are traditionally handled often.
 This is one of the main downfalls of the mode.
 Each time a product is moved it runs the risk of breaking or being damaged.